The blog for Mets fans

 That’ll take the edge off a good night, eh?

 There’s no getting around the impending absence of Edwin Diaz for something that had nothing to do with jumping around on a WBC mound or a shoulder impingement.
 Just as Sugar seemed to be rounding back into Narcoesque form, the cops come and get him for having a little too much stick-to-it-iveness on his person.
-Per the pool report (required for simple communication with the media and therefore the fans because umpires are more imperious than the bleeping United States Supreme Court), crew chief Vic Carapazza reasoned, “It definitely wasn’t rosin and sweat.
+Per the pool report (required for simple communication with the media and therefore the fans because umpires are more imperious than the bleeping Supreme Court of the United States), crew chief Vic Carapazza reasoned, “It definitely wasn’t rosin and sweat.
 We’ve checked thousands of these.
 I know what the feeling is.”
 Well, that’s ample enough evidence to bleep over a team just finding its footing, ain’t it?
 Whatever the umps told Edwin, “go wash your hands and we’ll try this again” apparently wasn’t one of their suggestions.

 Diaz, like Max Scherzer and Drew Smith before him, said the sticky-substance ejection followed him doing absolutely nothing different from usual in his routine.
 Smith, who substituted on no notice for Edwin in the ninth, said that after his 2023 ejection and suspension, he changed absolutely nothing about his preparation.
 Drew hasn’t been ejected since.
 He, like every pitcher, gets checked every time he goes to the mound.
 One time he got nabbed, as if the umps had a quota to fill before the end of whatever month.
 In this era when “accountability” is so valued by this ballclub, maybe one of the Mets’ umpteen coaches should be responsible for a glove & hand inspection of each pitcher prior to every inning before the umps get their gander, just as a precaution.
 Pretend it’s a new base hit celebration and the whole team will be into it.